6 Best Organic, Eco-Friendly Futon Mattress Options

 This is an excellent latex mattress for those looking for an all-natural option.

-The latex and PLA materials provide a comfortable and supportive sleeping surface, while the breathable USDA-certified organic cotton mattress cover helps to keep you cool and comfortable throughout the night.
+The latex and PLA materials provide a comfortable, supportive sleeping surface.
+The breathable USDA-certified organic cotton mattress cover helps keep you cool and comfortable throughout the night.

 The mattress is also easy to set up and fold away, making it a great option for small spaces.